Identification and Estimation of Partial Effects in Nonlinear Semiparametric Panel Models: Monte Carlo Simulations

-Figure \ref{fig:sim-logit-ape} compares the estimated APE versus the true APE in the first and third rows, and plots the bias, standard deviation, and root mean square error (RMSE) across 100 Monte Carlo repetitions in the second and fourth rows.
-Figure \ref{fig:sim-logit-asf} in the appendix shows corresponding graphs for the ASF estimates.
-We see that the semiparametric estimator better captures the peak in the skewed case and the valley in the bimodal case, whereas the RE and CRE completely reverse the valley in the bimodal case due to their parametric restrictions.
+Figure \ref{fig:sim-gen-ape-hair} compares the estimated APEs to the true APEs based on 100 Monte Carlo repetitions in each setup, and Figure \ref{fig:sim-gen-ape-stat} plots the biases, standard deviations, and root mean square errors (RMSEs).
+Figures \ref{fig:sim-gen-asf-hair} and \ref{fig:sim-gen-asf-stat} show corresponding graphs for the ASF estimates.
+We see that the proposed semiparametric estimator better captures the peak in the skewed case and the valley in the bimodal case, whereas the RE and CRE reverse the valley in the bimodal case due to their parametric restrictions.
 As expected, the semiparametric estimator generates smaller biases and larger standard deviations than the RE and CRE.
-The improvement in bias dominates the deterioration in standard deviation around the peak in the skewed setup and most of the time in the bimodal setup.
+The improvement in bias dominates the deterioration in standard deviation for most covariate values in all setups.
 The difference between the RE and CRE is relatively negligible---their parametric assumptions in $f_{C|V}$ seem too restrictive and lead to considerable misspecification biases given current DGPs.

-In Table \ref{tbl:sim-logit-ape}, the first three columns summarize the APE estimation performance by computing weighted average performance measures across the collection of evaluation points $\underline x \in [-1,1]$ with weights proportional to $f_{X_{t}}(\ubx)$.
-Similar to what we observed in Figure \ref{fig:sim-logit-ape}, all three estimators provide similar RMSEs in the skewed case, and the semiparametric estimator yields the smallest RMSE in the bimodal case.
-The last three columns present the minimum, median, and maximum of the ratios of $\text{RMSE}(\underline x)$ to the true $\text{APE}(\underline x)$.
-The minimum, median, and maximum are taken over $\underline x$.
-We see that the ratios range between 2\% and 13\% in the skewed case and between 5\% and 250\% in the bimodal case.
-The differences across estimators are relatively small in the skewed case.
-In the bimodal case, the RE and CRE have lower \textit{minimal} ratios, which occurs at $\underline x=\pm 0.6$ where the grey bands ``intersect'' with true APE curve; at the same time, the semiparametric estimator reduces the \textit{median} ratio from 47\% to 13\%, and the \textit{maximal} ratio from 250\% to 25\%.
+In Table \ref{tbl:sim-gen-ape}, the first three columns summarize the APE estimator's performance by computing weighted averages of biases, standard deviations, and RMSEs across the collection of evaluation points $\ubx_t$ with weights proportional to $f_{X_{t}}(\ubx_t)$.
+Similar to what we observed in Figures \ref{fig:sim-gen-ape-hair} and \ref{fig:sim-gen-ape-stat}, the semiparametric estimator yields the smallest RMSE in all cases.
+The last three columns present the minimum, median, and maximum of the ratios of $\text{RMSE}(\ubx_t)$ to the true $\text{APE}(\ubx_t)$.
+The minimum, median, and maximum are taken over the collection of evaluation points $\ubx_t$.
+We see that the ratios range between 2.5\% and 120\% across all setups.
+Therefore, the RMSEs are generally sizeable compared to the true APEs, and thus the more precise semiparametric estimator would indeed make a significant difference.
+The RE and CRE have lower \textit{minimal} ratios, which occurs at $\ubx_t$'s where the grey bands ``intersect'' with true APE curves; at the same time, the semiparametric estimator largely reduces the \textit{median} and \textit{maximal} ratios.
+For example, in DGP 22, the median (maximal) ratio of the semiparametric estimator is less than 1/3 (1/4) of its RE and CRE counterparts.